David Rittenhouse

-Biography
+Early life and education

-David Rittenhouse was born on April 8, 1732, in Roxborough Township, Philadelphia County, near a small village within Philadelphia called Rittenhousetown.
-This village is located near Germantown, along the stream Paper Mill Run, which is a tiny tributary of the Wissahickon Creek.
+Rittenhouse was born on April 8, 1732, in Rittenhousetown, in Germantown, along Paper Mill Run, a small tributary of the Wissahickon Creek.
+His great-grandfather, who was born in the Rhineland, emigrated to Pennsylvania in 1688.

 When his uncle, William Rittenhouse, died, David inherited his uncle's carpentry tools and instructional books.
 At a young age, David showed a high level of intelligence by creating a working scale model of his great-grandfather William Rittenhouse's paper mill.
 He built other scale models in his youth, like a working waterwheel.
 David never attended elementary school—he was self-taught from his family's books, and he showed great ability in science and mathematics.
 When David was 13 years of age, he had mastered Isaac Newton's laws of motion and gravity.

+Career

-At around the age of 17, David constructed a clock with wooden gears.
-At the age of 19, he started a scientific instrument shop at his father's farm in what is now Valley Forge Medical Center & Hospital, located in East Norriton Township, Pennsylvania.
-His skill with instruments, particularly clocks, led him to construct two orreries (scale models of the solar system), the first for The College of New Jersey (now known as Princeton University), the second for the College of Philadelphia (now known as the University of Pennsylvania).
-David was prevailed upon to construct the second orrery by his friend, the Reverend William Smith, the first provost of the College of Philadelphia, who was upset that David would deliver such a device to a college located in the rural area of New Jersey, rather than in Philadelphia, which was seeking to be one of the important centers of the 18th century enlightenment and for the study of "natural philosophy" such as astronomy.
+At roughly age 17, David constructed a clock with wooden gears.

+At the age of 19, he started a scientific instrument shop at his father's farm in what is now Valley Forge Medical Center and Hospital, located in East Norriton Township, Pennsylvania.
+His skill with instruments, particularly clocks, led him to construct two orreries to scale models of the Solar System, the first for The College of New Jersey, now Princeton University, and the second for the College of Philadelphia, now the University of Pennsylvania.

+Rittenhouse was prevailed upon to construct the second orrery by his friend, the Reverend William Smith, the first provost of the College of Philadelphia, who was upset that he would deliver such a device to a college located in the rural area of New Jersey, rather than in Philadelphia, which was seeking to be one of the important centers of the 18th century enlightenment and for the study of "natural philosophy" such as astronomy.
 Both of these orreries still exist, with each being held by their original recipients: one in the library of the University of Pennsylvania and the other at Peyton Hall of Princeton University.